inbravo/travel/june-2019/README.md

 ##  Banihal
 *	A small hill town, Indian railways has recently marked its presence in this town
 *	This is auspicious season of Ramadan and mosques are playing soothing prayer on loudspeakers
-*	Next week is going to be Eid al-Fitr, the holy festival of Muslims
+*	Next week is going to be Eid al-Fitr, the holy festival of Muslim religion
 *	After few minor stops, arrived at [Jawahar Tunnel](https://en.wikipedia.org/wiki/Jawahar_Tunnel), which is operational since 1956
 *	Post this tunnel, starts the beautiful Srinagar valley.
 Titanic point gives you the first glance of it
 *	Took a noodle (Maggi) stop here, captured some scenic moments of heaven on earth